Brela/soccer-worldwide/README.md

 ### Planned Optimizations:
 * show loading screen while table data is loading
 * add more content to fill up the UI slightly more

+### Start:
+* for client, use live server in vscode
+* for server, cd server, then: node server.js